AlexanderLjungqvist/Test/README.md

 # Vulnerability search engine

-An automated vulnerability search engine compatible for changes and adaption to any project.
+An automated vulnerability search engine compatible for changes and adaption to any project for **NodeJS**.

 ## Getting Started